Same-Day Delivery: Is It Worth It for Small eCommerce Businesses?

 Why Same-Day Delivery Matters

 Consumer behavior has shifted.
-According to Statista, over 40% of U.S. online shoppers say fast shipping influences their buying decision.
+Over 40% of US online shoppers say fast shipping influences their buying decision.
 Fulfilling that demand can lead to increased conversions and customer satisfaction.

 Competitive Advantage